 Do you like hibachi chicken that they prepare on those huge, flat metal grills in Japanese hibachi restaurants?
 I am a sucker for juicy, buttery, melt-in-you-mouth tender hibachi chicken, served with hibachi-style rice and grilled vegetables.
 I could eat this kind of food every day.
 And let me tell you, I stopped going out for hibachi a while ago because this hibachi chicken recipe made it unnecessary for me.
 I’ll even go as far as to say that this chicken beats most, if not all, of the ones I tried.

-This recipe is the real deal and only takes minutes to prepare.
+This recipe is by far the easiest and the most effective way to make hibachi chicken at home that I know of, and only takes minutes to prepare.
 And if you have a dream of having hibachi chicken at home every day, this recipe is your answer.
 And no, you won’t need to put a ginormous hibachi grill in your kitchen.